When it looks like a silver, but isn't

 can be sorted out by examining their pedigrees, even before doing color testing; they almost always have cream dilute or flaxen parentage.

-Other silver look-alikes can be caused by sabino adding a mixture of white
+Other silver look-alikes can be caused by a sabino-like mutation which can add a mixture of white

 hairs into the mane and tail.